DaniRey/fpmortals/manuscript/complete.md

 the `Divisible[Equal].conquer[String]` returns a trivial implementation of `Equal` that always returns `true`, which allows us to implement `contramap` in terms of `divide`

+C> I read this multiple times and I don't understand it.
+As far as I understand C> `Divisible[Equal].conquer[String]` provides and implementation of Equal for String, C> which always returns true.
+But I can't follow the implementation of `contramap`.

 {lang="text"}
 ~~~~~~~~